trdroid/Chrome-Extension-Examples/README.md

 The identifier is determined by the hash of the public key without the need for any central authority and because public keys are randomly generated, the chance of a collision is extremely narrow

+The extension ID of an unpackaged app would be different than a packaged app.
+Even with an unpackaged app, the ID would be different based on the folder it is loaded from.
+Use the *@@extension_id* predefined message to use the ID in the extension code, say for accessing an extension resource with the URL format chrome-extension://<extensionID>/<resource path>

+After an extension is packed into a CRX file (by say, publishing it to the gallery), the generated permanent extension ID can be used to replace all occurrences of @@extension_id

 ### Hosting on the Chrome Extensions Gallery

+An extension can be submitted to the gallery using the Chrome Developer Dashboard.

 The gallery requires an extension to be uploaded as a zip file.
 On publishing, a CRX file is generated from the zip file

-To release a new version of the extension, login, upload new source files and hit the publish button
+To release a new version of the extension, just upload the new source files to the gallery

 The gallery
 * Creates and stores the private key of the extension